nos/documentation/docs/nos-client/features.md

 ## Upcoming features
 ---
-### Block height
+### `getNetwork` API Function
-The nOS API will expose a function for fetching the current block height.
+The nOS API will expose a function for fetching the current network (e.g.: "MainNet").

-### Events
+### `network` Event
-To prevent constant polling for NEO blockchain data, some event-based functionality will be added to the nOS client, which dApps can subscribe to.
-For example, when a new block is added to the chain, or a new transaction for the current account is created, your dApp should be notified.
-More details forthcoming.
+A subscribable event that triggers whenever the user changes network (e.g.: "MainNet" to "TestNet").

 &nbsp;